mistadikay/doob/README.md

 ```

 In this case you should not even care about calling `reloadComponentData` when data changes in `[ 'ui', 'products', 'selected' ]` — it will be updated automatically!

+There are few other props DataWatcher passes to it's child component.

+#### props.cursors

+Currently you can use cursors to change data in your data dependencies.
+Though it's a temporary workaround and we do not recommend it.
+Updates regarding this will be in the next releases, but for now, [here](#local-state-in-data-dependencies) is an example on how to use it.

+#### props.resetComponentData

+*TODO*

+#### props.resetComponentDataIn

+*TODO*

+#### props.reloadComponentData

+*TODO*

 ### DataFetcher
 DataFetcher allows you to automate data requesting.
 Every time someone is trying to get data that is not exists yet, DataFetcher calls callback you provided and puts as arguments the rest chunks of the path requested.
 Take a look at the example for a better understanding: